Siroopfles/NovaPort/IMPROVEMENT_TODO.md

         *   If a check fails, the workflow must instruct the Lead to report a specific, actionable blocker to the Orchestrator.
 - [X] **2.2.
 Implement Retry Logic in Lead Mode Prompts**
     *   **Rationale:** Delegation failures due to transient issues (e.g., temporary network errors) are inefficient.
 Building simple retry logic into the Lead modes' behavior increases system resilience without requiring system-level changes.
     *   **Action Item:** Update the `task_execution_protocol` in the prompts for all Lead Modes (`Nova-LeadArchitect`, `Nova-LeadDeveloper`, `Nova-LeadQA`).
-Add a rule stating: "If a delegated specialist sub-task fails with an error you assess as potentially transient (e.g., a network timeout, temporary API unavailability), you are authorized to retry the delegation ONE time after a short delay.
-If the task fails a second time, treat it as a permanent failure, ensure an `ErrorLog` is created, and escalate the issue as per standard failure recovery procedures."
+Add a rule stating: "If a delegated specialist sub-task fails with an error you assess as potentially transient (e.g., a network timeout, temporary API unavailability), you are authorized to retry the delegation **ONE time** after a short delay.
+If the task fails a second time, you MUST treat it as a permanent failure, ensure an `ErrorLog` is created for it, and escalate the issue according to standard failure recovery procedures."

 - [X] **2.3.
 Formalize "Definition of Ready" (DoR) Checks**
     *   **Rationale:** "Definition of Ready" is a key agile principle that is currently only implicitly assumed.
 Formalizing it will prevent phases from starting with incomplete prerequisites, improving quality and reducing rework.